 The prodromal phase is associated with cerebral vasoconstriction.
 This is linked to the experience of flashing lights, blind spots, slurred speech and numbness.
 The painful episode is linked to vasodilation of the intra and extra cranial blood vessels.
 Pain receptors in the blood vessel walls, meningeal membranes and venous sinuses become activated.
 This causes the deep-seated pain typical of a migraine.

 When the muscles of the head and neck of migraine sufferers are examined, both during and between attacks there is widespread tenderness of these muscles.

 There are also small, discrete focal points of extreme tenderness.
 When these points are treated (using acupuncture) between attacks, the frequency of migraines is reduced.
 The probable reason for this is the pain impulses sent from these points to the brain is stopped, and the summation effect is not reached, and the migraine does not materialise.

 70% of migraine sufferers consider that emotional upsets play an important part in developing their headache.
 Reducing stress, and responses to stress plays a vital role in controlling migraines.

 Where simple analgesics do not help, Beta-Blockers such as Propranolol & Atenolol are the next drugs of choice.
 There are few side effects.
-Experimental work shows that these drugs work paradoxically by dilating constricted cerebral vessels while at the same time preventing dilation of the extra-cranial vessels.
+Experimental work shows that these drugs work paradoxically by dilating constricted cerebral vessels while simultaneously preventing dilation of the extra-cranial vessels.

-Sumatriptan works by narrowing the blood vessels in the head, inhibiting pain signals from being sent to the brain, and preventing the release of certain substances that cause pain, nausea, and some other symptoms of migraine.
+Sumatriptan works by narrowing the blood vessels in the head, inhibiting pain signals from being sent to the brain, and preventing the release of certain substances that cause pain, nausea, and other symptoms.

-Alternative treatments can often help with migraine headaches by reducing muscle tension, treating specifictrigger points in muscles, freeing spinal and cranial restrictions and advising on diet.
+Alternative treatments can often help with migraines by reducing muscle tension, treating specific trigger points in muscles, freeing spinal and cranial restrictions and advising on diet.